ddigiorg/htm-python/README.md

 + Potential Synapses: Represents all the axons that pass close enough to a dendrite segment that they could potentially form a synapse.
 + Permanance: a scalar value representing the range of connectedness between an axon and a dendrite.
 If the permanance is above a certain threshold, the synapse is connected.

-##Spatial Pooler
+##Spatial Pooler Function

-Operates at the columnar level by using each column's proximal dendrite input.
+The spatial pooler function operates at the columnar level by using each column's proximal dendrite input.

+htm whitepaper page 28

+1. Input: Each column sees a random subset, or potential pool, of the input bits.
+2. Compute the Overlap Score: How many of column's connected synapses(permanance above threshold) are binary 1.
+3. Enforce sparcity by selecting active columns from the top overlap scores.
+4. Learn by looking at all the active columns and strengthening or weakening connections.
+5. Output: active columns

-##Temporal Pooler
+##Temporal Pooler Function

-Operates at the neuronal level by by using each neuron's basal dendrite input.
+The temporal pooler function operates at the neuronal level by by using each neuron's basal dendrite input.
 Apical dendrites have not been implemented in this version of the algorithm.

+htm whitepaper page 30